Why it matters

 Mention rate alone is insufficient for competitive benchmarking.
 A 15% mention rate might be category-leading in one vertical and below average in another.
 Share of voice normalizes for category density — it measures your presence as a fraction of all competitive presence, not as an absolute number.
 If your category has five major brands and you account for 40% of all AI mentions, you are the category leader even if your absolute mention rate is only 20%.
 Conversely, a 50% mention rate in a category with twenty competitors where the top brand captures 85% of mentions means you are not actually winning.Formula

-brand_mentions— total count of mentions for your brand across all category queriestotal_category_mentions— sum of mentions for all brands (including yours) across the same queries
+brand_mentions— total count of mentions for your brand across all category promptstotal_category_mentions— sum of mentions for all brands (including yours) across the same prompts

 Example calculation

-The following percentiles are computed from the Cited Index, March 2026 edition — a sample of 253 Indian brands across 8 categories, measured using non-branded category queries.
-See the benchmarks methodology for details on what these numbers measure and how they differ from customer dashboards.Overall distribution
+The following percentiles are computed from the Cited Index, March 2026 edition — a sample of 253 Indian brands across 8 categories, measured using non-branded category prompts.Overall distribution

 Across 281 brand-category observations:| Percentile | Share of voice |